 - Use Pain Medication Only as Directed.
 High doses of pain medication over time may lead to kidney damage or injury.
 Take medicines the way your doctor or healthcare provider tells you to.

 A registered dietitian nutritionist can help you develop an eating and exercise plan that is right for you, while helping you reduce your risk for kidney disease.
-Use the Find an Expert tool to locate an RDN in your area.
+Use the Find a Nutrition Expert tool to locate an RDN in your area.